Skip to content

 To assess any concerning symptoms, speak to a health care professional about a screening.
 The Texas C-STEP program—conducted through the Texas A&M Health Family Care clinic with funding from the Cancer Prevention and Research Institute of Texas (CPRIT)—provides free and reduced cost access to cancer screenings, including free colorectal screenings, to uninsured, underserved and low-income Texans.

-“It’s thought that about 90 percent of colorectal cancer is preventable with appropriate screening,” McKnight said.
+“It’s thought that about 90% of colorectal cancer is preventable with appropriate screening,” McKnight said.
 “You never know what’s going on until you get screened, and it has some risks, but it’s a relatively quick, safe procedure that that can absolutely be lifesaving.”

 Media contact: media@tamu.edu